D'Andre Swift Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- In his three career matchups against them, Swift has averaged 24.3 rushing yards per game versus the Packers, 18.2 fewer than his over/under in Sunday's game.
+- In his three career matchups against the Packers, Swift averaged 24.3 rushing yards per game, 17.2 fewer yards than his over/under in Sunday's game.

-- Swift, in three matchups against the Packers, has run for a TD once, but not more than one in a single contest.

-- Allowing 109.8 rushing yards per game, the Packers have the 13th-ranked run defense in the NFL.
+- Allowing 109.8 rushing yards per game, the Packers have the 13th-ranked run defense in the league.

-- This season the Packers are ranked seventh in the league in rushing touchdowns allowed (12).
+- This season the Packers have allowed 12 rushing TDs.
+They are ranked seventh in the league in that category.

 Recent Performances

-- Swift put together a 32-yard rushing performance in last week's matchup with the Seahawks, carrying the ball four times (averaging eight yards per carry).
+- In last week's matchup against the Seahawks, Swift carried the ball four times for 32 yards (eight yards per carry).

-- Over his last three games, Swift has 32 rushing yards on four carries (10.7 yards per game), with zero touchdowns.
+- During his last three games, Swift has rushed for 32 yards (10.7 per game) on four carries.

 Swift's Detroit Teammates